benjaminy/ManyHands/README.md

 ### Shared "document" management

-Ideally ManyHands will work on all kinds of devices so that people can check off a task will miniaml effort.
+Ideally ManyHands will work on all kinds of devices so that people can check off a task will minimal effort.
 (Mobile phones seem like a particularly attractive platform.)
-It should definitely work offline seemlessly, which creates a concurrent versioning problem.
+It should definitely work offline seamlessly, which creates a concurrent versioning problem.

-The iniitial idea is to use version control software, like git, to take care of all the low-level versioning stuff.
-There can still be issues with people concurently making inconsistent changes (like adding and deleting tasks), but those issues should be manageable.
+The initial idea is to use version control software, like git, to take care of all the low-level versioning stuff.
+There can still be issues with people concurrently making inconsistent changes (like adding and deleting tasks), but those issues should be manageable.

-There is a Javascript git implementation that might prove useful:
+There is a JavaScript git implementation that might prove useful:

 https://github.com/creationix/js-git